Skip to content

 GraphQL in Xian is an optional convenience layer over the BDS Postgres database.

-It is available only when the indexed service-node stack is running.
+It is available only when the stack runs BDS and the GraphQL sidecar.

 What It Runs On